getgrav/grav-learn/pages/03.themes/01.theme-basics/docs.md

 	twig: true
 ---

-Themes in Grav are quite simple and very flexible because they are built with the powerful [Twig Templating engine][twigtemplates].
-We typically use [Sass CSS Extension][sass] to generate our CSS files, but there's nothing stopping you from using [LESS][less] or even regular CSS.
-It's purely a preference thing.
+Themes in Grav are quite simple, and very flexible because they are built with the powerful [Twig Templating engine][twigtemplates].
+We typically use [Sass CSS Extension][sass] to generate our CSS files, but there is nothing stopping you from using [LESS][less], or even regular CSS.
+It simply comes down to your own personal preferences.

 ## Content Pages & Twig Templates

 The first thing to understand is the direct relationship between **pages** in Grav and the **twig template files** that are provided in a theme.

-Each page you create references a specific template file either implicitly by the name of the page or explicitly by setting the template header variable for the page.
-For simpler maintenance, we advise using the page name rather than the overriding it with the header variable whenever possible.
+Each page you create references a specific template file, either by the name of the page file, or by setting the template header variable for the page.
+For simpler maintenance, we advise using the page name rather than overriding it with the header variable, whenever possible.

 Let us work through a simple example.
-If you have [installed the **Grav Base** package][gravbase] you will notice that in the `user/pages/01.home` folder, you have a file called `default.md` that contains the markdown-based content for the page.
+If you have [installed the **Grav Base** package][gravbase] you will notice that in the `user/pages/01.home` folder, you have a file called `default.md` which contains the markdown-based content for the page.
 The name of this file, i.e. `default` tells Grav that this page should be rendered with the twig template called `default.html.twig` which is located in the theme's `templates/` folder.

 If you were to have a page file called `blog.md`, Grav would try to render it with the twig template: `<your_theme>/templates/blog.html.twig`.

+>> The names of files in Grav do not appear on the frontend of Grav.
+Only the folder names do.
+Don't worry if all of your blog posts have the same file name.
+This is normal.

 ## Theme Organization